Skip to content

 A worked example

-From branch to merge — how agents coordinate and what happens to their knowledge.
+From branch to merge — how four agents coordinate, hand off, and inherit each other's work.

 1. 01

-When agent-a starts on feature/payments, it reads 3 inherited knowledge entries from global — payment patterns, error handling, RLS conventions.
+When agent-a starts on feature/payments, it broadcasts its task with echo_current_task and pulls 3 relevant entries from the team's shared memory — payment patterns, error handling, RLS conventions.

 cursor/agent-afeature/paymentsbroadcast

 Starting on Stripe webhook handler.
-Loaded 3 entries from global knowledge.
+Broadcasting task and pulled 3 relevant entries from prior work.
 Beginning implementation.

 2. 02